 Who would win in a fight?
 A Muay Thai fighter or boxer

-The winner of a fight between a Muay Thai fighter and a boxer would depend on the rule set.
+The winner of a fight between Muay Thai vs boxing would depend on the rule set.
 Each fighter would have an advantage over the other if they fought within their discipline.

 A boxer would have problems dealing with a Muay Thai fighter in a Muay Thai rules match.
 They can punch, but would not have an answer for leg kicks, knees, or elbows.